RaffaChiaverini/KeyFeaturesLab.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 I’m super excited to finally launch this space where I’ll be sharing thoughts, insights, hands-on projects, and curious findings from the ever-evolving world of **cybersecurity**.
 Whether you're an enthusiast, a student, or someone just discovering what happens behind digital defenses — you're in the right place.

-### Who am I?

-I’m currently a student at **Politecnico di Milano**, where I studied **Computer Engineering** and specialized in **Cybersecurity** during my Master’s degree.
-But my journey started even earlier — across the ocean — during a summer campus I attended at **UCLA in Los Angeles**.
-That experience opened my eyes to the vast universe of programming and technology, and I’ve never looked back.

-> Since then, it’s been all about understanding how systems work, how they fail, and most importantly — how to secure them.

 ### What to expect from this blog?

 ![Welcome image](/assets/images/KeyFeaturesLab logo.png "Welcome image")